panushri25/panushri25.github.io/content/home/about.md

 # Biography

 I am Anusri Pampari.
-I am a graduate student in computer science at Stanford University, fortunate to be advised by Professor Anshul Kundaje.
+I am a CS PhD student at Stanford University fortunate to be advised by Professor Anshul Kundaje.
 My research interests are focused in Regulatory Genomics, Machine Learning and Natural Language Processing.